meta-logi/metaagent-support/file-capture-sink-plugin/README.md

-**file-sink-plugin** is a File-based egress plugin for MTConnet Agents.
+**file-capture-sink-plugin** is a File-based egress plugin for MTConnet Agents.
 The plugin streams data from the agent to a file location.
 The output files are Asset-YYYY-MM-DD.txt and Observation-YYYY-MM-DD.txt.
 It supports both json or delimiter separated text file format.

 Here is a MTConnect agent configuration example using this File egress plugin:
 ```